Kentucky sheriff killed judge in his chambers following an argument, police say. Here’s what we know - KESQ

 There are cameras inside the building and all witnesses will be interviewed, Gayheart said Thursday.

-Kentucky Attorney General Russell Coleman indicated Thursday his office will work with Jackie Steele, the commonwealth’s attorney for the 27th Judicial Circuit, as special prosecutors on the case.
+Kentucky Attorney General Russell Coleman indicated Thursday his office will work with Steele as special prosecutors on the case.

 “We will fully investigate and pursue justice,” Coleman said.